 Creating a Vuser script includes the steps shown below.
 This topic provides and overview of the second step, recording a Vuser script.

 Each Vuser script contains at least three sections: vuser_init, one or more action sections, and vuser_end.
 When you run multiple iterations of a Vuser script, only the Actions sections of the script are repeated—the vuser_init and vuser_end sections are not repeated.
-Before you record, and during recording, you can select the section of the script into which VuGen will insert the recorded functions.
-For details on the script sections, see Vuser Script Sections.
+Before you record, and during recording, you can select the section of the script into which VuGen inserts the recorded functions.
+For details on the script sections, see Vuser script sections.

 Before you start recording, make sure that the recording options are set correctly for the script.
 For more information about the recording options, see Recording options.

 When you have finished recording the user actions, VuGen generates the Vuser script and performs various other post-recording operations.
 You can replay the script to make sure that it functions correctly.
 For details, see Replay.